A screenshot of how the theme looks like

 1. Clone this theme repository with e.g. git@github.com:thomasweitzel/zolarwind.git.
 Or download it from https://github.com/thomasweitzel/zolarwind.

 2. Make adjustments to the config.toml file as needed.
-In order to run the theme as a standalone site, you need to adjust the base_url to your domain.
+To run the theme as a standalone site, you need to adjust the base_url to your domain.
 If you want to try it out on your local machine, you can leave it as is.
 Just run zola serve from the theme's root directory.

 Configuration